karthikk2085/copy_oocyst_prediction/README.md

 filename_seg.nrrd: Predicted label mask (3D with 2D mask inserted at Z).

-Input CSV is updated with a new column "automated cell count".
+Input CSV is updated with a new column "automated oocyst count".

 To visualize the segmentations, open filename.nrrd and filename_seg.nrrd using [ITK-SNAP](https://www.itksnap.org/)